Sabeen44/PickFlick/README.md

 # 🎥 Pick Flick: Movie Recommendations by Emoji Click 🎭
 Welcome to Pick Flick By Emoji CLick !
 This is a fun and interactive web application designed to recommend movies based on the emoji you choose.
-Whether you're in the mood for something exciting, heartwarming, or downright hilarious, Pick Flick will guide you to your next binge-worthy flick! 🍿
+Whether you're in the mood for something exciting, heartwarming, or downright hilarious, Pick Flick will guide you to your next binge-worthy flick available on popular streaming platforms such as netfilx,prime,hulu,peacock! 🍿

 ## 🌟 Features
 - **Emoji-Based Recommendations: Click an emoji that fits your vibe and get personalized movie recommendations.